ThomasLeconte/vuetify3-dialog/README.md

 # Vuetify 3 Dialog
-Light Vue plugin working with Vuetify, allowing you to show dialogs or snackbars programatically.
+Lite Vue plugin working with Vuetify, allowing you to show dialogs or snackbars programatically.

 ## Install it
 First, run `npm install vuetify3-dialog`.